-- 4) The main areas of spend relate to Waste Disposal (£17.470m), Street Lighting (£6.638m) and Highways Maintenance (£4.157m) and other third-party payments of £1.757.
+4) The main areas of spend relate to Waste Disposal (£17.470m), Street Lighting (£6.638m) and Highways Maintenance (£4.157m) and other third-party payments of £1.757m.
 These are currently forecast to come in on budget.
 There are budgetary challenges with regard to Highways Maintenance and the increased requirement for repairs due to the deterioration of the highway network, together with the effect of inflation on the cost of services.
+Work is ongoing to identify how the service can be delivered differently in order to remain within the allocated budget; this may require a change in approach to maintaining the highways network.

+There is a minor pressure of £22k.

-Work is ongoing to identify how the service can be delivered differently in order to remain within the allocated budget; this may require a change in approach to maintaining the highways network. - 5) There is a minor variance of £20k within income which relates to the Garden Waste subscription service performing better than initially predicted.
-It is worth noting that whilst subscriptions have gone up the associated costs to deliver the service have also increased. - 6) There are minor pressures amounting to £9k.
+5) There is a minor variance of £20k within income which relates to the Garden Waste subscription service performing better than initially predicted.
+It is worth noting that whilst subscriptions have gone up the associated costs to deliver the service have also increased.